mattstruble/git-ai/README.md

 ## Usage

-The tool automatically registers itself as a git alias, so you can use either:
+Since `git-ai` is installed as a git plugin, you can use either:

 ```bash
 git-ai <command> [options]